springernature/frontend-playbook/accessibility/common-remediations.md

 <span title="Important instructions that the user needs to be able to read to understand the UI"></span>
 ```

-Note: There is one exception.
+There is one exception.
 A `title=""` is required on iframes to describe to the user what the purpose of the iframe is.
 Always use a title attribute on iframes.

 ### Redundant title attributes